3270 Extended Data Stream

 A structured field is a

-pre-defined data structure which always begins with a two-byte length
+pre-defined data structure which always begins with a two-byte

-indicator containing the length of the structured field including the
+indicator containing the length of the structured field including

 length indicator itself.
 Usually the type of data structure is